brianbuccola/mcgill-website/index.markdown

 interests primarily include formal semantics, pragmatics, phonology, and computational linguistics.

-For my first evaluation paper, I studied the epistemic inferences that speakers make when they encounter superlative numeral quantifiers like "at least *m*" and "at most *n*" and how such inferences should be modeled in semantic--pragmatic theory.
-I drew a connection between certain puzzling inferences involving superlative quantifiers, on the one hand, and non--monotonic inferences involving overt epistemic modals, on the other hand, such as the reasonable but defeasible inference from "Bob went to Italy" that Bob may have gone to Rome.
+On the semantics/pragmatics side, I have worked on ignorance inferences associated with superlative quantifiers like "at least *m*" and "at most *n*".

-For my second evaluation paper, I gave a mathematical demonstration that there exist phonological patterns (namely, certain ones among those traditionally called *opaque*) which can be expressed by ordered rewrite rules but which cannot be expressed by "classic" Optimality Theoretic grammars, under any set of constraints, under any ranking.
-By a classic OT grammar, I mean one which recognizes just two levels of representation (underlying and surface) and just two types of constraints (markedness and basic faithfulness).
+On the phonology side, I have worked on the formal expressive difference between Optimality Theory and ordered rewrite rules.

-Apart from linguistics, I enjoy tinkering with Linux, learning about functional programming (like Haskell), listening to early American blues and jazz, and (when I have time) brewing beer.
+Apart from linguistics, I enjoy tinkering with Linux, learning about functional programming (like Haskell), and (when I have time) brewing beer.
 I have a [personal blog][blog] where I write about language, math, linux, and other random stuff that comes to mind.

 [dept]: http://www.mcgill.ca/linguistics/ "McGill linguistics department"